Anoopkr1906/Next_JS/Notes.md

 * Each folder represents a segment of the URL path .

 When these conventions are followed, the file automatically becomes available as a route .

+# Lecture 7 & 8
+## Dynamic routing
+* for dynamic routing name folder inside square brackets eg. [productId] for products page.
+* eg proucts/1 , products/2 and so on routing will be done dynamically not statically
+## Nested Dynamic routing
+* eg products/[productId]/reviews/[reviewId]
+* This allows you to create more complex URL structures that can handle multiple dynamic segments.